 EventProcessor when a call to switch files is made.
 I am attempting to use Boost statechart's concept of a deep-history state to achieve this.
 Not sure if it will work.

-#6 Updated by Kyle Knoepfel almost 4 years ago
+#6 Updated by Kyle Knoepfel over 4 years ago

 - % Done changed from 80 to 100